tlapik123/Project_Snake/README.md

  Documentation in file missing

- Lots of stuff looked up online and taken from people that came with much better implementation
+ Lots of stuff looked up online and taken from people that came with much better implementation, Credit to them!
  ## Planning to add:
  Barrier blocks